For New Students

 B. Apple Computer also offers education discounts at their Apple Education Store.
 NOTE: The Mac Book Air does not have a built-in Ethernet card and will only be able to connect in wireless locations.

 If you find you need some help or have some questions on computers the below information will be helpful:

 |Computer Related Help||How to get assistance|

 Most students will need software for word processing, spreadsheets, and browsing the web.
-Anti-virus software also needs to be installed on their computers, particularly when connecting to the university's network.
-Enrolled students can download McAfee Anti-virus software from the Computing Services website at no cost.
-Click on the name of the software title below to obtain more information, to download or link to specific information about the software product.
+Anti-virus software also needs to be installed on their computers, particularly when connecting to the university's network; see our Anti-Virus Software page for more information.

 Q: What e-mail does the university use?

-A: Ourstudent e-mail service called "Eagle Mail", providedi in partnership with Microsoft.
+A: Our student e-mail service called "Eagle Mail", provided in partnership with Microsoft.

 Q: What type of computers does the university require?

 A: The university does not have a minimum system requirement but for further information please visit our section on "computers" above.